The Difference in Community and Separate Property in Arizona

 Lastly, we learned a spouse may either intentionally or unintentionally convert his or her separate property into community property and, likewise, the community may gain an interest, referred to as a community lien, in one of the spouse’s separate property.

 If you have questions about the difference between community and separate property in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.